heutelbeck/sapl-policy-engine/pdp-extensions/mqtt-pip/README.md

 ### Connection loss

 In case the sapl mqtt pip loses the connection to the mqtt broker, it will automatically try to reconnect according to the reconnect strategy specified in the pdp configuration file.
-Normally, on connection loss the pip will also return a val of undefined, but it is possible to disable this functionality.
+Normally, on connection loss the pip will also return an undefined value, but it is possible to disable this functionality.

 ## Config via pdp configuration file